golang-leipzig/golang-leipzig.github.io/content/posts/meetup-4-wrapup.md

 [implementations](https://github.com/philippgille/ln-paywall/tree/master/examples/ping)
 are available for [echo](https://echo.labstack.com/), [gin](https://github.com/gin-gonic/gin) and other frameworks.
-You can experiment on testnet and a [test wallet](https://htlc.me/) or build you own private chain, although this a bit more involved.
+You can experiment on testnet and with a [test wallet](https://htlc.me/) or build you own private chain, although this a bit more involved.

 [Philipp](https://github.com/philippgille) also wrote